stemcellbioengineering/flowUtilities/README.md

 ## Installation

-You can install `flowUtilities` from GitHub:
+After installing all dependencies from Bioconductor, the `flowUtilities` package can be installed from GitHub:

 ``` r
 # install.packages("devtools")